codatio/bookkeeper-sharp/README.md

 Skeleton for Codat's .NET based interview pair programming.

+If you are interested in working at Codat, please take a look at the [current roles open on our careers page](https://www.codat.io/careers/).
+If there isn't a role that you think would suit your skills, but you are still interested in working with us, please reach out to the talent team or a hiring manager directly.

+## Development environment setup

+If you are going to attend a pair programming interview at Codat we have a number of options for your dev environment.
+You are welcome to use your own machine, so long as you are able to share your screen with the interviewers.
+The other option is to use one of our dedicated virtual machines.

+If you would like to use one of our virtual machines the interviewers can configure the environment with many of your personal preferernces.
+Things like;

+1. IDE; such as Rider, Visual Studio, or VsCode.
+2. IDE theme; dark or light theme, or a high contrast theme of your choice if needed.
+4. IDE plugins; we have licences for ReSharper as standard for VS, you can opt to disbale this.
+5. Keyboard layout; QWERTY in US or UK version, dvorak, or something else.

 ## Task

 On the day you will be presented with a specification for what you will be expected to build in the form of 2 user stories.